The Resistance to Label Noise in K-NN and DNN Depends on its Concentration: Introduction

+Our findings are also motivated by recent works that show that networks perform a smooth interpolation between the labels of training examples \cite{Ongie2020Function,Savarese19How,Williams19Gradient,giryes2020function}.
+We suggest using $K$-NN as a first order approximation of such an interpolation.

-We validate our analytical expression both for $K$-NN and CNN on several real datasets, including MNIST, CIFAR-10, and the ImageNet ILSVRC dataset.
-We show that empirical curves of accuracy-per-noise-level fit well with the curves produced by our proposed mathematical expression.
+We validate our analytical expression both for $K$-NN and DNN using extensive experiments on several datasets: MNIST, CIFAR-10, and ImageNet ILSVRC.\footnote{Code is available at https://github.com/AmnonDrory/CNNs-With-Label-Noise} We show that empirical curves of accuracy-per-noise-level fit well with our mathematical expression.